On Coded Caching with Correlated Files: Main Results and Numerical Evaluations

-\begin{rem} When $\Nsf=\Ksf$ and each user demands a distinct file, the $(\Nsf,\Ksf,\Msf,\rsf)$ shared-link caching problem with correlated files is related to the distributed computation problem in~\cite{distributedcomputing}.
-The only difference is that in~\cite{distributedcomputing} the link is D2D, as opposed to the shared-link considered here.
-In~\cite{distributedcomputing}, the authors proposed an optimal scheme that requires to exchange messages from a large finite field size.
-In the contrast, for the shared-link caching problem, the operations of the optimal scheme proposed in this paper are on the binary field. \end{rem}
+\paragraph*{Extension to the Coded Caching Problem with Multiple Requests} In this paper, differently from most of the existing work that divides the multi-request problem into a sequence of single-request problems, we can modify our proposed interference alignment scheme for the caching problem with correlated sources to address the caching problem with multiple requests.
+By doing so, we can give an optimal scheme for the four cases that were left open in~\cite{multireqWei2017} for the caching problem with multiple requests, where the setting includes up to four users and where each user demands at most two files.

-\begin{rem} For the caching problem with multi-requests considered in~\cite{multireqWei2017} where each user demands $\Lsf$ uncorrelated and equal-length files, the scheme in~\cite{multireqWei2017} was proved to be optimal under the constraint of the MAN placement for most demands with $\Ksf \leq 4$ users, $\Msf=\Nsf/\Ksf$, and $\Lsf=2$, except one demand for $\Ksf=3$ and three demands for $\Ksf=4$.
-We can use the proposed scheme in this paper to achieve the optimality for those four unsolved cases.
-The detailes are given in Appendix~\ref{sec:codes for extension}. \end{rem}
+The details of how to modify our proposed interference alignment scheme (so as to account for the lack of symmetry of the multi-request problem) are given in Appendix~\ref{sec:codes for extension}.

-\begin{rem} The proposed caching scheme can be extended to characterize the optimal worst-case load under the cases described in Theorem~\ref{thm:optimality}, which is equal to $\Rsf^{\star}_\textrm{u}(\Msf,\min\{\Ksf,\Nsf\})$. \end{rem}
+\paragraph*{Extension to Distributed Computation} When $\Nsf=\Ksf$ and each user demands a distinct file, the $(\Nsf,\Ksf,\rsf,\Msf)$ shared-link caching problem with correlated files is related to the distributed computation problem in~\cite{distributedcomputing}.
+The only difference is that in~\cite{distributedcomputing} the link is D2D (i.e., workers/users communication among each other without a central master/server), as opposed to the shared-link case considered here.
+In~\cite{distributedcomputing}, the authors proposed an optimal scheme that requires to exchange messages where symbols are from a large finite field size.
+In the contrast, for the shared-link caching problem, by using the optimal scheme proposed in this paper, operations are simpler in that they are on the binary field.